-Carlos Mejía Godoy is a Nicaraguan musician whose popular song “La Tula Cuecho” spawned this slang expression.
-In his song he references a woman, “Gertie the Gossip” who practically rules the town with her sharp tongue.
+Carlos Mejía Godoy, a Nicaraguan musician whose most popular song is “La Tula Cuecho,” spawned this slang expression.
+In the song, he references a woman, “Gertie the Gossip,” who practically rules the town with her sharp tongue.

 Consider a line from the song to see the sentiment and you’ll understand where this concept came from:

 On the tip of her tongue she handles the gossip.

 It’s just a fun example of song lyrics gaining a solid spot in the everyday slang lineup.